Angela (enslaved woman)

 Angela (fl.
-1619–1625), also Angelo, was one of the first enslaved Africans to be officially recorded in the colony of Virginia in 1619.
+1619–1625), also Angelo, was one of the first enslaved Africans to be officially recorded in the Colony of Virginia in 1619.

 Early life and enslavement

-Little is known about Angela's early life and her date of birth is unknown, but it is likely that she was born in present-day Angola, in what was then the Kimbundu-speaking area of Ndongo.
-It is likely she had a rural upbringing.
-In 1619, she was part of a group of 350 enslaved Africans who were sold to Manuel Mendes da Cunha, who was the captain of the ship, the São João Bautista.
-This ship was destined for Vera Cruz, and the people who were its "cargo" were to be sold on to work on plantations in the Caribbean and beyond.
+Angela's early life is little known, and her date of birth is unknown.
+Still, she was likely born in present-day Angola, in what was then the Kimbundu-speaking area of the Kingdom of Ndongo.
+She likely had a rural upbringing.
+In 1619, she was part of a group of 350 enslaved Africans who were sold to Manuel Mendes da Cunha, captain of the São João Bautista.
+This ship was destined for Vera Cruz, and the people who were its "cargo" were to be sold to plantations in the Caribbean and beyond.

-During its journey across the Atlantic, the São João Bautista was attacked by the ships the Treasurer and White Lion.
-Those ships were carrying letters-of-mark which gave them permission to attack Portuguese vessels.
-These ships stole a number of enslaved Angolans, perhaps 45–50, and changed course to Virginia.
+During its journey across the Atlantic, the São João Bautista was attacked by the Treasurer and White Lion.
+Those ships carried a letter of marque, which permitted them to attack Portuguese vessels.
+These ships stole many enslaved Angolans, perhaps 45–50, and changed course to Virginia.
 The ships landed at Point Comfort in late August 1619.
-The first to arrive was the White Lion, with twenty enslaved people who were sold there for food.
-Three or four days later the Treasurer arrived, with a second group of enslaved people; some were put ashore before the ship fled, fearing arrest.
-Of those put ashore, it is likely that one of them was Angela.
-She was purchased by a Captain William Peirce.
+The first to arrive was the White Lion, with twenty enslaved people sold there in exchange for food.
+Three or four days later, the Treasurer arrived with a second group of enslaved people; some were put ashore before the ship fled, fearing arrest.
+Of those put ashore, one of them was likely Angela.
+A Captain William Peirce [sic] purchased her.
 These two groups of enslaved people have become known in historical and commemorative discourse as the 'First Africans'.